 Last Updated on

-A picture may be worth a thousand words, but no pictures of Perito Moreno Glacier could quite have captured the truly spectacular nature of a visit to one of the few growing glaciers in the world.
+A picture may be worth a thousand words, but no pictures of Perito Moreno Glacier could quite have captured the truly spectacular nature of a visit to one of the few still growing glaciers in the world.

-50 miles (80km) from Perito Moreno, the city of El Calafate, Argentina pales in comparison to the attraction that fills its hotels and restaurants with tourists and serves as not much more than a comfortable base for the many tourist attractions and activities in the area.
+50 miles (80km) from Perito Moreno, the city of El Calafate pales in comparison to the attraction that fills its hotels and restaurants with tourists and serves as not much more than a comfortable base for the many tourist attractions and activities in the area.
 We booked a tour immediately upon arrival and headed out early the next morning in the white tourist van toward the ever-present Andes Mountains.

-An hour later we arrived at Los Glaciares National Park and stopped at the first viewpoint of the glacier.
+An hour later we arrived at Los Glaciares National Park and stopped at the first viewpoint of Perito Moreno Glacier.
 Being able to see so much ice from so far away made us realize just how massive this field of ice is: roughly 18 miles (29 km) long and three miles (5 km) wide, and at its tallest point, reaching over 240ft (73m) out of the water – as tall as a 20-story building!
 We wouldn’t be able to grasp all of that information from this distance just yet.

 The van pulled in to a marina for one of two major parts of the tour, an hour-long boat ride to get within 200m of the end of the glacier.
 While it was already fairly warm when we boarded at 10am, just ten minutes into the ride we were already starting to freeze as we neared the glacier.
 The boat finally stopped in front of this incredible wall of ice and the temperature dropped shockingly low.